koffee/pot/lib/rand.coffee.md

 - _Random Number Generators: Good Ones Are Hard To Find_ Steve Park and Keith Miller Communications of the ACM, October 1988

-Also, the raw random number generator is wrapped in a 97 table to increase randomness.

 ## Standard usage

 ```coffeescript